jbhoward-dublin/iiif-imageManipulation/README.md

 # IIIF-imageManipulation
 Stand-alone implementation of UCD's IIIF image re-formatting tool + plugin to integrate with Mirador IIIF-compliant image viewer.

-To integrate with your project, install index.html in a directory with the sub-directories js and img.
+To add to your project, install index.html in a directory with the sub-directories js and img.
 Once installed, usage syntax is:

 ```
 /dirname/index.html?imageID={IIIF_image_id}